revsys/django-health-check/README.rst

 |version| |ci| |coverage| |health| |license|

-This project checks the health for a number of backends and sees if they are able to connect and do a simple action.
+This project checks for various conditions and provides reports when anomalous behavior is detected.

-The following health check backends are bundled into this project:
+The following health checks are bundled with this project:

-- Cache
+- cache
-- Database
+- database
-- Storage
+- storage
+- disk and memory utilization (via ``psutil``)
 - AWS S3 storage
 - Celery task queue